Our top pick for

 CBRE Group's shares were split on a 3:1 basis on 2 June 2006.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your CBRE Group shares – just the quantity.
 However, indirectly, the new 66.7% lower share price could have impacted the market appetite for CBRE Group shares which in turn could have impacted CBRE Group's share price.

 CBRE Group, Inc. operates as a commercial real estate services and investment company worldwide.
 It operates through Advisory Services, Global Workplace Solutions, and Real Estate Investments segments.
 The Advisory Services segment provides strategic advice and execution to owners, investors, and occupiers of real estate in connection with leasing; property sales and mortgage services under the CBRE Capital Markets brand; property and project management services, including construction management, marketing, building engineering, accounting, and financial services for owners of and investors in office, industrial, and retail properties; and valuation services that include market value appraisals, litigation support, discounted cash flow analyses, and feasibility studies, as well as consulting services, such as property condition reports, hotel advisory, and environmental consulting.
 The Global Workplace Solutions segment offers facilities management, project management, and transaction management services.
 The Real Estate Investments segment provides investment management services under the CBRE Global Investors brand to pension funds, insurance companies, sovereign wealth funds, foundations, endowments, and other institutional investors; development services under the Trammell Crow Company brand primarily to users of and investors in commercial real estate; and flexible-space solutions under the CBRE Hana brand, which includes office suites, conference rooms and event space, and communal co-working space for institutional property owners.
-It also develops residential-led and mixed-use sites in London under the Telford Homes brand.
+It also develops residential-led and mixed-use sites in London under the Telford Homes brand; and brokerage services for industrial projects, as well as investment property sales services to its existing appraisal services.
 The company was founded in 1906 and is headquartered in Los Angeles, California.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.